Updated June 2021

-Not everyone is a big fan of delaying their freshman year of college.
+Not everyone is a big fan of delaying their freshman year of college or taking a semester off during college.
 Many people just want to get their degree and begin their career.
 However, taking a gap year is a great way to enhance your college experience, even though you aren’t officially a college student yet.
 A year off can help you find what you’re truly passionate about which, in turn, can help you decide your career goals sometimes better than a college course can!

 According to The Gap Year Association, a gap year is defined as “a semester or year of experiential learning, typically taken after high school and prior to career or post-secondary education, in order to deepen one’s practical, professional, and personal awareness.”
 In other words, a gap year is not just a year of laying around and doing nothing.
 It’s a time for students to gain valuable skills and experience in a setting outside of the classroom.